UCI Under 23 Nations' Cup

 The UCI Under 23 Nations' Cup is an annual, season-long competition for under-23 male road cyclists.
 It was created by the Union Cycliste Internationale in 2007 to aid in the development of young riders.
 It is the most important competition for under-23 riders.

 Races

 Current

-The following races are part of the 2022 edition of the Nations Cup:
+As of the 2022 edition, the following races were part of the Nations Cup: